 4. Economic Self Solvency Visa

-In a bid to attract wealthy foreigners, Panama offers three options to those with the means to put down US$300,000 in cash.
-You need to invest US$300,000 in either real estate, a certificate of deposit held with a local bank for three years, or any combination of the two that results in a total US$300,000 investment.
+In a bid to attract wealthy foreigners, Panama offers three options to those who can put down US $300,000 in cash.
+You need to invest that money in either real estate or have a certificate of deposit held with a local bank for three years.
+Or you can have a combination of the two that results in a total US$300,000 investment.

 5. Business Investor Visa

-A US$160,000 minimum investment in the capital stock of a Panamanian corporation can buy you a Business Investor Visa, provided the business employs at least 5 local employees.
+A US$160,000 minimum investment in the capital stock of a Panamanian corporation can buy you a Business Investor Visa.
+Provided that the business employs at least 5 local employees.
 The foreigner can be a shareholder and/or an officer.

 For the three visas above, an additional US$2,000 is required for each dependent.